proxeIO/pyopengl-shadertoy/README.md

 ```

 Demonstrating the use of the PyOpenGL library to create a window with an OpenGL context using vertex and fragment shaders.
-Then compiles vertex and fragment shaders from file paths, creating a shader program, adding a framebuffer object and a texture, and continuously updates the program based on the modification time of the shader files.
+Compiling vertex and fragment shaders from file paths, creating a shader program, adding a framebuffer object and a texture, and continuously updating that program based on the modification time of the shader files.

-Using PyOpenGL to create a window with an OpenGL context and renders a textured quad.
+Using PyOpenGL to create a window with an OpenGL context, rendering to a textured quad.
-It does so by setting up a vertex buffer object (VBO) with the vertex positions and texture coordinates, compiling shaders from source files, creating a shader program, and rendering the quad with the shader program.
+Doeing so by setting up a vertex buffer object (VBO) with the vertex positions and texture coordinates, rendering the quad with the shader program.
 The texture for the quad is stored in a framebuffer object (FBO), which allows for off-screen rendering.

-Then continuously checks the modification time of the shader files and recompiles the shader program if any of the files have been modified.
+Then continuously checking for modification time of the shader files, recompiling the shader program if any of the files have been modified.
-This allows for dynamic updating of the shader program without having to restart the process.